First Vaccines (12th April 2021)

 Second Vaccines & Grosvenor and Monmouth Patients (25th February 2021)

 National guidance is that second vaccines are to be given at the same location as the first vaccine.
-For any ex-Monmouth or ex-Grosvenor patients that have transferred to our surgery and have had their first vaccine with BEMS, we have been told BEMS will invite you for your second vaccine.
-This will be around 11 weeks, again in line with national guidance.
+For any patients previously registered at Monmouth or Grosvenor surgeries and have had their first vaccine with BEMS, we have been told BEMS will invite you for your second vaccine.
+This will be around 11-12 weeks after your first vaccine, again in line with national guidance.
+This means you should be invited between 10-11 weeks after your first vaccine.

 When we invite you please help us by responding promptly (23rd February 2021)